 All the panels will be held in the Arts Building; in small lecture rooms lining corridors on the 1st, 2nd and 3rd floors.
 These corridors are accessible by lift from the Arts main lobby.
 Plenary sessions will be in the Vaughn Jeffries Lecture Theatre in the Education Building.
 The Education Building is a 5 minute walk from the Arts building (R19 and R16 on the campus map).
 The most direct route involves an uphill slope and then 7 or 8 steps down, but an alternative, level route is available by going along University Road East and turning left down Ring Road North.
 The entrance to the Education Building is down 3 steps and there is a ramp.
 The Vaughn Jeffries Lecture Theatre is accessible from the ground floor, and also from the 1st floor, via a lift.

-Lunch will be in the Mason Lounge; a large study area on the ground floor of the Arts Building, directly below the panel corridors.
-The Mason Lounge is adjacent to the Arts main lobby and the lift.
 There are toilets on most corridors in the Arts Building.
 The ones nearest the panel rooms are located on corridors perpendicular to the panel corridors.
 There are accessible toilets on the ground floor, down the corridor to the right of the main lobby.
 In the Education Building there are accessible toilets on the first floor next to the lift.

 The entrance to the Arts Building has 3 steps and there is also a ramp.
 The building itself is a 5-10 minute walk across campus from University train station.
 It is downhill from the station.
 There are steps built into the hill, but ramps run alongside.
 There are cobble stones near the station around the base of the statue of Faraday (pictured) but a flat path runs round them leading to the ramp side of the steps down into the centre of campus.
 The train station has lifts up from the platforms.

 This information addresses mobility.
 Our plenary speakers will be equipped with microphones to make hearing easier in the Vaughn Jeffries Lecture Theatre.
 If you have any hearing or visual needs, please get in touch.
-You can email Daisy on email@example.com with any questions or suggestions regarding accessibility.
+You can email Chris on firstname.lastname@example.org with any questions or suggestions regarding accessibility.